RafalBednarz/gprc/grpc_in_java.md

 ![Image 4](./images/null_Example.png)

-Well get a new object with default values created ad-hoc.
+Well, we get a new object with default values created ad-hoc.
 So instead of writing
 ```
 Optional.ofNullable(response.getEngine()).map(Engine::getCapacity).orElse(0);
 ```